 Coinbase caters to beginners, going so far as to provide educational videos on the various currencies and trading methods.
 The site even offers cryptocurrency bonuses to users who complete a quiz following the tutorials.

-The platform also boasts an extensive, up-to-date newsfeed, which you can filter according to your currency of interest.
+The platform also boasts an extensive, up-to-date newsfeed, which you can filter according to your interest currency.

 Finally, you can create a watchlist of all your currencies of interest, and Coinbase will send you alerts following any significant price swings.